skilld-labs/trino-odbc/docs/markdown/setup/macOS-dsn-configuration.md

 1. Go to the **ODBC Drivers** tab.
 2. Click **Add a driver**.
-    * **Description of the Driver**: The driver name used for ODBC connections (ex. `Amazon Timestream ODBC Driver`)
+    * **Description of the Driver**: The driver name used for ODBC connections (ex. `Amazon Trino ODBC Driver`)
-    * **Driver File Name**: The path to the driver file (default installed path: `/Library/ODBC/timestream-odbc/lib/libtimestream-odbc.dylib`)
+    * **Driver File Name**: The path to the driver file (default installed path: `/Library/ODBC/trino-odbc/lib/libtrino-odbc.dylib`)
-    * **Setup File Name**: The path to the driver file (default installed path: `/Library/ODBC/timestream-odbc/lib/libtimestream-odbc.dylib`)
+    * **Setup File Name**: The path to the driver file (default installed path: `/Library/ODBC/trino-odbc/lib/libtrino-odbc.dylib`)
     * Set as a **System** driver
 3. Click **OK** to save the options.

 ### Add a System Driver Entry ###
-If /Library/ODBC/odbcinst.ini does not have an Amazon Timestream ODBC Driver entry, you can add it following the steps below.
+If /Library/ODBC/odbcinst.ini does not have an Amazon Trino ODBC Driver entry, you can add it following the steps below.

 Use a text editor from Terminal to edit the odbcinst.ini file such as vi.